rajesh8939757/DataEngineerChallenge/README.md

 ## Solution
 Please find the solution to above problems under web-log-analysis.scala

-Technologies used:
+### Technologies used:
 - Azure Databricks
 - Spark
 - Scala

+And also please find the results attached with web_log_analysis.html for your reference

 # DataEngineerChallenge